8 Steps to Completing the FAFSA® Form

 Start by figuring out who counts as your parent on the FAFSA form.

-We have a specific guidance you can read about reporting your parents’ information as a dependent student and what to do if you are not able to provide parent information due to special circumstances.
+We have specific guidance you can read about reporting your parents’ information as a dependent student and what to do if you’re not able to provide parent information due to special circumstances.